 Most importantly, make sure your website is a source of all your organization’s most important information, from upcoming event details to relevant news in your community.

 Bonus: Your membership site should be the hub of your organization, so don’t forget to use it to drive recruitment, too.
-Optimize your online application form for maximum user-friendliness by reading this article from Neon!
+Optimize your online application form for minimum donor abandonment with our guide to crafting the perfect donor application form.

 Almost every organization has a Facebook or Twitter account set up these days, but simply using social media is very different than actually using it well.